scriptify/sountility/packages/audiochnl/README.md

 ### One Audio object, multiple effects.
 Easy.

 ## What is an AudioChnl?
-It's an extension of the [Chnl](https://github.com/scriptify/Chnl) module: This module is made for playing, pausing, stopping and manipulating Audio-objects.
+It's an extension of the chnl module: This module is made for playing, pausing, stopping and manipulating Audio-objects.

-If you are not familiar with the [Chnl](https://github.com/scriptify/Chnl) module, [Just have a look at it](https://github.com/scriptify/Chnl).
+If you are not familiar with the chnl module, just have a look at it.

-__Attention__: Since the [webaudio-effect-unit](https://github.com/scriptify/webaudio-effect-unit) has reached v.1.1.0, the way how the effects work has changed.
-Have a look at it's repository for more details.
-Make sure to do this BEFORE you update.
-If you have difficulties or questions, just open an issue!
-I am always glad if I can help. :smile:

 ## Usage
 ### Creating an AudioChnl